Intro to Mesh Integrity

 Mesh Integrity = The non-negotiable foundation

-Proper face orientation and normals
+With proper face orientation and normals

 Topology = The creative optimization layer